houdabriwa/DataScienceNotes/_posts/2021-03-21-Alarm Management.md

 3. **Technical Report**

-ISA-TR18.2.5-2012 (help understand and use ANSI/ISA 18.2  / also an excellent resource for interpreting alarm metrics and common causes.)
+**ISA-TR18.2.5-2012** (helps understand and use ANSI/ISA 18.2  / also an excellent resource for interpreting alarm metrics and common causes.)

-## Design of Alarm Management system
+# Design of Alarm Management system

-1. **Core Principles**
+### Core Principles

 - Usability
 - Safety